psalm/psalm-plugin-symfony/README.md

 </pluginClass>
 ```

-#### Twig tainting configuration
+### Twig tainting (experimental)

-There are two approaches to including twig templates for taint analysis  :
+When it comes to taint analysis for twig templates, there are currently two approaches :

- - one based on a specific file analyzer which uses the twig parser to taint twig's AST nodes
+ - The first is based on a specific file analyzer (`Psalm\SymfonyPsalmPlugin\Twig\TemplateFileAnalyzer`) which leverages the twig parser and visits the AST nodes.
- - one based on the already compiled twig templates
+ - The second one is based on the already compiled twig templates, it only bridges calls to `Twig\Environment::render` to the actual `doRender` method of the compiled template.

+#### Twig Analyzer

+This approach is more robust as it relies on the official twig parser and node visitors mechanisms.
+For the moment it can only detects simple taints paths.

-To leverage the real Twig file analyzer, you have to configure the `.twig` extension as follows :
+To leverage the real Twig file analyzer, you have to configure a checker for the `.twig` extension as follows :

 ```xml
 <fileExtensions>